ChickenProp/chickenprop.github.com/_posts/2020-04-28-chris-masterjohn-on-coronavirus-part-2.md

 ### General info: Interferon

 [Interferon](https://en.wikipedia.org/wiki/Interferon) is an antiviral that our immune system naturally releases when it detects invasion.
 But SARS-CoV and MERS-CoV (the virus that causes MERS) manage to avoid this response.
 The trigger is the presence of double-stranded RNA, which viruses need but our own cells don't.
 (We make single-stranded RNA from DNA, and then proteins from single-stranded RNA.
 We never need to copy our RNA.
 But viruses do need to copy their RNA, and apparently that means viral RNA needs to be double-stranded.)
 SARS-CoV and MERS-CoV hide their double-stranded RNA inside "double-membrane vesicles" to avoid detection.

+**Update May 8th 2020:** I've seen multiple sources saying SARS-CoV-2 is a single-stranded RNA virus, and wikipedia says SARS-CoV and MERS-CoV are too.
+I'm a bit confused by this, and frustratingly Chris doesn't cite this part.
+From a quick google, the abstract of [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2535663/) sounds like a single-stranded RNA virus can still have double-stranded RNA, or produce double-stranded RNA at some point, or something?
+Note that Chris doesn't say that the viruses *are* double-stranded RNA viruses, just that they *have* double-stranded RNA.

 They also have a bunch of other ways to limit production of interferon, and on top of that they limit the response to the interferon that does get produced.